cesaraustralia/GeneticRiskIndex/README.md

 aws configure
 ```

-and follow the prompt.
+and follow the prompt, using the credentials of your IAM user.

 ## Set up an AWS bucket for long-term cloud file storage

-Go to https://s3.console.aws.amazon.com and click "create bucket", and define
+Logged in as your IAM user, Go to https://s3.console.aws.amazon.com and click
-a bucket called "genetic-risk-index-s3".
-Other names are possible but will
+"create bucket", and define a bucket called "genetic-risk-index-s3" or another
-need a variable place in a terraform.tfvars file in the terraform directory,
-for example:
+name you define in your `terraform.tfvars` file.
+To set access permissions, edit
+the bucket policy on the "Permissions" tab, and paste in the `s3_policy.json`
+file in this repository.

-## Set up all other infrastructure
+## Set up all other AWS infrastructure

+First define your terraform variables, for example:

 ```
 project = "genetic-risk-index"